Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 It's a delicious food.

-Uh some countries can resist, others cannot.
+Some countries can resist, others cannot.

-Uh I too am envious of Poland's border policy.
+I, too, am envious of Poland's border policy.

 Who isn't?

-Uh lots of people saying very nice things about Poland.
+Lots of people saying very nice things about Poland.

-So we'll skip on to the male gays, because I don't want to remind myself that I live in England and not Poland.
+So we'll skip on to the male gays because I don't want to remind myself that I live in England and not Poland.

 Yes.

-Hence the woman writing the article got married.
+Hence, the woman writing the article got married.

-I think it was somebody like about her husband's in tech or something, and then it's she was saying that for men it doesn't make sense to try and limit each other's um reproduction because reproduction is so easy for us.
+She was saying that for men, it doesn't make sense to try and limit each other's reproduction because reproduction is so easy for us.

 Yeah, absolutely.